 Nina Botting Herbst

-Nina is a native of London and began her fundraising career there in 1993 as an account manager at Pell and Bales, going on to work for Shelter, Amnesty International UK and Tate.
-Nina served on the Institute of Fundraising (IoF) Standards Committee from 1999 to 2001, was chair of the committee that drafted the first code of practice for legacy fundraising.
-Before moving to the US in 2002 she was a frequent speaker at fundraising conferences in the UK and now fills her spare time as a volunteer docent/tour guide and for two house museums in Chicago, and now a board member at one of them.
+Over the years, Nina has worked for a wide range of organisations starting as an account manager at Pell and Bales and gaining broader experience and knowledge with stints at Shelter, Amnesty International UK, and Tate.
+Nina served on the (now) Chartered Institute of Fundraising Standards Committee from 1999 to 2001, and was chair of the committee that drafted the first code of practice for legacy fundraising.
+She was also a frequent speaker at fundraising conferences in the UK.
+Following her move to the US, Nina spent almost 12 years fundraising for the University of Chicago, and then went on to work for the National Trust for Historic Preservation and DePaul University.
+She has a particular interest in architecture and the preservation of historic buildings and volunteered for two house museums while in Chicago giving tours of both and serving on the board of one of them.

 Lianne is an experienced fundraiser with a specialism in community and events fundraising.
 She has written the chapters on these topics in The Complete Fundraising Handbook as well as collaborating with a number of fundraisers to update many of the case studies in the volume.
 She began her career as a hospice fundraiser and has worked for Depaul UK, RSBC and Christian Aid.
 Lianne is now working with a variety of organisations to help them make the most of their community fundraising and is particularly interested in innovation, stewardship and learning and development in the charity sector.